Clonazolam is part of a recent wave of so-called ‘designer benzodiazepines’.

-There was one more instance that’s probably worth discussing because it speaks to the potency of the drug more so than any of my previous experiences.
+There was one more experience that’s probably worth discussing because it speaks to the potency of the drug more so than any of my previous experiences.

 So, I decided to take my last two Clonazolam pellets (2mg total) at once.
 I figured 1mg to bring me back down and 1mg to put me to sleep.

-I woke up feeling mildly groggy and not really remembering what happened other than the events I described.
+I woke up feeling mildly groggy and not really remembering what happened other than that.

-Overall, my experience with Clonazolam is similar to so many other experiences I’ve read.
-Benzo-like high followed by intense sedation and a big gap in my memory.
+Overall, my experience with Clonazolam is similar to so many other experiences I’ve read online.
+A benzo-like high followed by intense sedation and serious amnesia.